bharath-123/builder-specs/specs/deneb/builder.md

 #### `ValidatorRegistrationV2`

-The `proposer_builder_commitment` field is added which indicates the type of block the proposer wants from the builder. for e.g: a proposer_builder_commitment of `FULL_BLOCK` indicates that the proposer wants the highest possible value block built by 1 builder(which is the status quo).
-Another example, is a proposer_builder_commitment of `TOB_ROB_SPLIT`.
+The `proposer_commitment` field is added which indicates the type of block the proposer wants from the builder. for e.g: a proposer_commitment of `FULL_BLOCK` indicates that the proposer wants the highest possible value block built by 1 builder(which is the status quo).
+Another example, is a proposer_commitment of `TOB_ROB_SPLIT`.
 This commitment indicates that the proposer wants a block where the TOB(top of the block) and ROB(rest of the block) is built by 2 seperate builders to reduce TOB MEV opportunities and make block building more decentralized.
 The validity of commitment should be handled by the trusted relay.
 The relay should reject payloads built by builders which do not validate the commitments indicated